wojciechmo/seq2seq/README.md

 Estuve en el cine ayer. - I was the the the yesterday yesterday.<br />

 **More attentions examples:**<br />
-perfect translation: No lo hago por dinero. - I don't do it for money.<br />
+1. perfect translation: No lo hago por dinero. - I don't do it for money.<br />
-minor mistakes: Nunca he estado en china. - I've never been to in china.<br />
+2. minor mistake: Nunca he estado en china. - I've never been to in china.<br />
-serious mistakes: En america hay gasolina barata. - There are in the only in there are.<br />
+3. serious mistake: En america hay gasolina barata. - There are in the only in there are.<br />

 <img src="https://s13.postimg.org/nn7ntrdh3/canvas.png" height="277">